cake-contrib/Cake.Issues.PullRequests.AzureDevOps/examples/repository-information.md

 #addin "Cake.Git"
 ```

-To write issues as comments to TFS or VSTS pull requests you need to import the core addin,
+To write issues as comments to TFS or Azure DevOps pull requests you need to import the core addin,
-the core pull request addin, the TFS/VSTS support including the Cake TFS addin, and one or more issue providers,
+the core pull request addin, the TFS/Azure DevOps support including the Cake TFS addin, and one or more issue providers,
 in this example for JetBrains InspectCode:

 ```csharp